 An Astrology of Religion?

 Is a predisposition toward belief or doubt shown in the astrological chart?
 In this series on the astrology of religion, we have explored the charts of a number of famous believers and doubters.
-Here were explore the astrology of religion in the chart of Billy Graham, the famous evangelist.
+In each chart we look for signs of belief and doubt.
+Here we explore the astrology of religion in the chart of Billy Graham, the famous evangelist.

-The ingredients and recipes for this type of analysis can be found in the first post of the series, which you can view here, and were reviewed with additional comments in the last post of the series, which you can view here.
+The ingredients and recipes for this type of analysis can be found in the first post of the series, which you can view here.
+The relevant factors were reviewed with additional comments in the last article of the series, on Madalyn Murray O’Hair.

 Billy Graham’s Central Belief Indications

 Jupiter is strongly advancing in the chart and is in an angle/”stake” of the chart.
 However, Jupiter did station retrograde 4-5 days before birth which is somewhat weakening to it.
-When a planet is strongly advancing it is as if the volume is cranked very high on the planet in the person’s life, with very powerful and pervasive significations touching upon all areas of life, so this Jupiter is quite strong.
+When a planet is strongly advancing it is as if the volume is cranked very high on the planet in the person’s life.
+The planet’s significations are powerful and pervasive, touching upon all areas of life.
+Therefore, this Jupiter is quite strong.

 Notes on Jupiter

 Jupiter is one of the most prominent planets in the chart (the Moon, and to a lesser extent Mars, are also very prominent).
-There is also an identification with Jupiter as it is the term ruler and triplicity ruler of the Ascendant, regards the 1st Place, and rules the Lord of the 1st (Mars).
+There is also an identification with Jupiter.
+This self-identification is because of Jupiter’s strong connections with the Ascendant which symbolizes the self in the chart.
+Jupiter is the term ruler and triplicity ruler of the Ascendant, regards the 1st Place, and rules the Lord of the 1st (Mars).
 Religious identification is strong, and religion represents almost purely good things in this person’s life.

 The 9th Place: